d-morrison/IntroStatActivities/_book/03-L03-EDA-wrap-up.md

 \vspace{0.5in}

-4. Report and interpret the value of the standard deviation.

-\vspace{1in}

-5. How many missing values are there?
+4. How many missing values are there?
 What does this indicate?

 \vspace{0.8in}

 #### Displaying a single quantitative variable {-}

-There are three type of plots used to plot a single quantitative variable: a dotplot, a histogram or a boxplot.
-A dotplot of retention rates would plot a dot for the retention rate for each 4-year institution.

 We will create both a histogram and a boxplot of the variable `Retention`.
 Enter the name of the variable in both line 16 and line 23 for `variable` in the R script file.  **Give each plot a descriptive title.**  Highlight and run lines 15 -- 27 to give the histogram and boxplot.
 Notice that the **bin width** for the histogram is 10.
 For example, the first bin consists of the number of 4-year institutions in the data set with a retention rate of 0 to 10\%.
 It is important to note that a 4-year institution with a retention rate on the boundary of a bin will fall into the bin above it; for example, 10 would be counted in the bin 10--20.